By Kara-Leah Grant

 All the positive thinking and manifesting and vision boarding and dreaming is not going to get you what you want.

 What you do create is your experience of your reality.
+Your perception of reality.

 Your thoughts about your reality create your experience of that reality.